statechannels/website/server/docs/getting-started.md

 ### Counterfactual Implements Virtual Channels

 Counterfactual is designed to build state-channel web apps with a [hub-and-spoke model](https://medium.com/blockchannel/state-channels-for-dummies-part-3-10b25f6c08b).
 In the hub-and-spoke model, each user already has an established ledger channel (a spoke) with a server-like entity (the hub).
-Users with established ledger channels to a common hub can participate in [virtual state channels](https://medium.com/blockchannel/state-channel-for-dummies-part-4-f3ba9d76c7c4): by cleverly allocating funds in the ledger channels, the existing network of ledger channels can behave as a new state channel between the users with its own application logic.
-In this guide, we'll use the Counterfactual framework to build a web app that implements High Roller in virtual state channels (with Playground Server as the hub).
+Users with established ledger channels to a common hub can participate in [virtual state channels](https://medium.com/blockchannel/state-channel-for-dummies-part-4-f3ba9d76c7c4): by cleverly allocating funds in the ledger channels, the users can enter into agreements that behave like a new state channel its own application logic.
+In this guide, we'll use the Counterfactual framework to build a web app that implements a game of High Roller in virtual state channels (with Playground Server as the hub).

 INSERT DIAGRAM VCHANN HERE